Happyves/Lean_Games/README.md

 - To understand `gameLib > Zermelo`, you should check out `gameLib > StrategyAPI`, `gameLib > HistoryMoves` and `exLib > General`.

-- Strategy stealing and pairing strategies are in the process of being cleaned and documented.
+- Strategy stealing is defined in `gameLib > Stealing`, and it is based on `gameLib > Zermelo`.
+We apply it on the game of Chomp, in `games > Chomp`.

+- Positional games are defined in `gameLib > Positional`.
+They allow for a special type of strategies, described in `gameLib > Pairing`.
+We apply them on the game of high dimensional Tic-tac-toe, in `games > TicTacToe`, which is based on the notion of a combinatorial line, described in `games > TTT_CombinatorialLines`.